Skulltrail192/One-Core-API-Binaries/README.md

 - **App Compat**: Application compatbility settings, backported from later versions of Windows.
 - **Driver Update**: Bring updated acpi driver what support ACPI 2.0, new drivers like Storachi (for AHCI driver controllers), NVME (for NVME M.2 driver controllers) and USBXHCI (USB 3.0);
 - **Branding**: New branding system introduced on Windows Vista, required to D3D and Modern Setup packages;
-- **Modern Setup**: bring support to turn Windows XP/2003 installation installable using Windows Vista or above Setup engines on newers computers;
+- **Modern Setup**: bring support to turn Windows XP/2003 installation installable using Windows Vista or above Setup engines on newers computers.
+This package is only if you install Windows on VM or real computer and want install to other computer, using a tool called SYSPREP.
+Don't need install if you don't want do it;

 **Installation order of packages:**
 - **App Compat only:** This package can be installed without any other packages;